EnergyHack @ GT

 No prior experience is necessary!
 We welcome beginners and experts alike.
 Mentors and industry professionals will be available during the event to assist with technical challenges and guide participants.

 You can register either as an individual or with a pre-formed team.
-If you register individually, we will help you form a team at the event during the team-building session.
+If you register individually, we will help you form a team at the event during the team mixer session.
+Participants are allowed to compete individually on the condition they attend the team mixer to attempt to form a team.
+The maximum number for a team is 4 members.

 Bring your laptop, charger, and any other essential tools you might need for coding or designing.
 We recommend bringing a water bottle and snacks to keep yourself energized.
 The event venue will provide Wi-Fi and charging stations.

 Yes!
-Industry professionals and Georgia Tech faculty will serve as mentors to provide guidance throughout the event.
+Industry professionals and experienced Georgia Tech students will serve as mentors to provide guidance throughout the event.
 We will also host workshops to help you with tools, technologies, and relevant energy topics.

-Follow us on social media [insert social media links] and check our website for the latest updates on challenges, sponsors, and event logistics.
+Follow us at @energyhack.gt on Instagram and keep checking our website for the latest updates on challenges, sponsors, and event logistics.

 Absolutely!
 We welcome volunteers to help with logistics, mentor participants, or assist in other capacities.
 Please apply using: https://linktr.ee/gtenergyhack